-The costs associated with this contract are expected to be covered by the Time and Materials fees and the Authority will not pay for travel, meetings rooms and other associated expenses.
+The costs associated with this contract are expected to be covered by the capped and Time and Material fees as applicable and the Department will not pay for travel, meeting rooms and other associated expenses.
+Attendance at Contract Review meetings shall be at the Supplier's own expense.